 You've heard it before: VDI is all about the storage.
-But have you ever considered how the virtual desktop master images factor in?
+But have you ever considered how the virtual desktop master

 When it comes to virtual desktop storage planning, it's easy to focus solely on the storage hardware architecture.
+But there are some unusual factors that should be on your radar: the master image, for instance, and features in your operating system.
+All of these can affect how the storage system uses IOPS.

 It's important for virtual desktop infrastructure (VDI) storage to use IOPS in the most efficient way to optimize virtual desktop performance.
 How many IOPS do your users and their applications require to run efficiently?
 Can your existing storage array support that amount of IOPS or do you need a new one?